“I love bringing children into the cockpit. Watching their faces light up stays with me forever.”

 ...
 View more

-Southwest now serves 101 destinations in nine countries, so if you’re looking to get away, there is always somewhere to go and experiences to be had!
+Southwest now serves 101 destinations in nine countries, so if you’re looking to get away, there is always somewhere to go and experiences to be made!
 Nobody knows a location and its hidden gems better than the Employees who live and work there.

 —Heard Museum, Desert Botanical Garden, Heritage Square, Phoenix Art Museum, South Mountain Park, North Mountain Preserve and Shaw Butte, Taliesin West, Mystery Castle, Papago Park—